yiping-zhang/Simple-TO-DO-List/README.md

 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet)
 - [Visual Studio](https://visualstudio.microsoft.com/) (or another preferred C# IDE)

-2. Restore required NuGet packages by running `dotnet restore`
+2. Navigate to `ToDoList.Endppoint` directory and restore required NuGet packages by running `dotnet restore`

-3. To run the application locally, run `dotnet run`.
+3. To run the application locally, navigate to `ToDoList.Endpoint` directory and run `dotnet run`.
 The application will start running on `https://localhost:5001`.
 Swagger UI  should be opened automatically in your browser at `https://localhost:5001/swagger/index.html`

 ## Frontend